LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold properties

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
 If such terms are not adhered to you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with The Mortgage Lender your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with The Mortgage Lender.

 Preparing the Transfer of Equity with a The Mortgage Lender Mortgage